-We would like to proudly announce that we now have digital X-rays!
+Here’s some great information about our digital X-rays!
 Our X-Rays are synced to our dental practice management software to enable more ease of viewing.
-Our new digital X-Ray sensors enable us to read and analyze the X-rays at a faster rate and with more clarity than traditional X-Ray film.
+Our digital X-Ray sensors enable us to read and analyze the X-rays at a faster rate and with more clarity than traditional X-Ray film.
 We are focused on providing the latest & greatest tools for our patients!

 Benefits of Digital X-rays:

-Digital Radiography Advantage #1 – Less exposure to radiation than film x-rays
+Digital X-Ray Advantage #1 – Less radiation exposure than film x-rays

 Digital radiography typically reduces radiation exposure by 70% or more.

-Digital Radiography Advantage #2 – X-ray image enhancement
+Digital X-Ray Advantage #2 – X-ray image enhancement

 Clarity and detail are crucial in dental imaging.
 Digital X-ray equipment provides image quality that can surpass traditional film, displaying tiny fractures and imperfections that might have been missed on film.
 This improves our ability to detect disease and its current state.
 They also provide immediate visuals so you can also understand your diagnosis.

-Digital Radiography Advantage #3 – Less time and no more lost images
+Digital X-Ray Advantage #3 – Less time and no more lost images

 Digital X-rays also reduce the long processing time of conventional radiography to seconds.
 X-ray images are instantly stored and ready to view on our computers.